►Frequently Asked Questions (FAQ) Top

 Q: Why is there sometimes a delay in the posting of the practice schedule?

 A: In the interest of ensuring every group has access, sometimes the pool schedules are late to be posted.
-Because KING does not own the facilities we train at, we have to coordinate the schedule for each month of all seven (7) pool - one (1) at a time with each pool operator.
+Because KING does not own the facilities we train at, we have to coordinate the schedule for each month with each training pool - one (1) at a time with each pool operator.
 Sometimes there are events that are scheduled by a pool operator that will impact a training group which causes a ’musical chairs’ situation of scheduling.
-With these challenges, please accept our appologies and know our intent is to get the schedule up as early as possible.
+With these challenges, please accept our apologies and know our intent is to get the schedule up as early as possible.

 Return to Top

 Q: Where do I find information on upcoming swim meets that my child may be eligible to enter?

 A: Refer to our Meets / Events tab at the top menu for all dates, eligibility, forms, travel information, and results.
 There is also a season at a glance schedule found on the swimmer meet exception form found in the Membership Info section in the Forms area.